tk-notes/lucas-meier-blog/content/posts/2021/06/introducing_nimotsu/index.md

 The corresponding public key is the point
 $P = s \cdot G$.
 It is widely believed that recovering $s$ from $P$ is exceedingly difficult.
-(This problem is the infamous ECDLP (Elliptic-Curve Discrete Logarithm Problem)).
+(This problem is the infamous ECDLP (Elliptic Curve Discrete Logarithm Problem)).

 Two keypair holders with $(s_1, P_1 = s_1 \cdot G)$ and
 $(s_2, P_2 = s_2 \cdot G)$ can calculate a shared secret, only